10 European Artisanal Traditions Worth Saving

 8. Swiss Watch Making

 We’ve all heard that Swiss timepieces are the best in the world, and there’s good reason for that!
-The creation of the Watchmaking Guild in 1601 put Switzerland on the map as the center of the watch industry.
+The creation of the Watchmaking Guild in 1601 put Switzerland on the map as the centre of the watch industry.
 Today, this European artisanal tradition consists of manufacturers, those responsible for producing all parts of a luxury watch from start to finish, and etablisseurs, who assemble watch parts that come from different artisans.

 This branch of the jewellery industry has obviously declined due to our Apple Watches and FitBits, unfortunately (these radiate harmful EMFs!)
 But there are still around five hundred artisans who still practice this European artisanal tradition.